 You may ask, “What does logic and applying the test content have to do with successful review materials?”

 Logic is one of the most important test taking skills required to pass this standardized test of educator licensing.
-Unfortunately, many education students falsely assume test taking skills you need to pass can’t be learned.
+Unfortunately, many Florida education students falsely assume test taking skills you need to pass can’t be learned.
 In fact, over the years I constantly come in contact with users of the best FTCE study guides who complain, “I’m just a bad test taker.”

 They’re bad test takers because they don’t have any effective test taking skills!

 Logic is the direct product of using experience, wisdom and inferences to make appropriate conclusions about a given situation.
 Logic is a higher order thinking skill like analysis and synthesis.
 A passing score requires more than mere memorization of facts and pieces of data.
 Learning how to apply the information you know to actual exam questions is critical.